Ronald Brookmeyer

 Ronald S. Brookmeyer (born September 4, 1954) is an American public health researcher and biostatistician.
-He is Dean and Distinguished Professor of Biostatistics at the UCLA Fielding School of Public Health.
+He is Distinguished Professor of Biostatistics at the UCLA Fielding School of Public Health.
+He served as seventh dean of the UCLA Fielding School of Public Health (interim dean, 2018-2020; dean, 2020-2026).
 He is an elected member of the National Academy of Medicine.
 He serves on the Statistics Board of the Reviewing Editors of Science Magazine.

 Early life and education

 Brookmeyer was born on September 4, 1954, in New York, US.
 He completed his Bachelor of Science degree in mathematics from Cooper Union in 1975.
 He then completed his Master of Science (MSc) and Doctor of Philosophy (PhD) degrees in statistics from the University of Wisconsin in 1977 and 1980, respectively.
 During his time at Cooper Union, he developed a mathematical model of the parasite-host relationship on the population growth of schistosomiasis.